-This lovely shade plant will grow pretty much anywhere without being invasive & just look at those beautiful white flowers!
+This lovely shade plants will grow pretty much anywhere without being invasive & just look at those beautiful white flowers!

 They also grow in spots where they don’t need a lot of water which makes them a great shade plant for under trees.

 Shade Shrub FOURTEEN – Rhododendron

 Some rhododendrons get pretty large but they are great shade plants to grow under trees especially if you want some privacy.